jgaryi/E115_BirdWatchingApp/README.md

-# ✅ UPDATE: A new birdnet_app folder has been added to the src directory.
-It contains a complete, self-contained setup for running BirdNET with transfer learning independently. #
+### Internal notes for M5 (please do not delete yet): A new birdnet_app folder has been added to the src directory.
+It contains a complete, self-contained setup for running BirdNET with transfer learning independently.
+Also, for running vector db: python cli.py --download --chunk --embed --load --chunk_type char-split ###

-# For running vector db
-python cli.py --download --chunk --embed --load --chunk_type char-split

 ## Project Milestone 5 - E115 - Birdwatching App